as-ideas/TransformerTTS/README.md

 ## Updates
 - 06/20: Added normalisation and pre-trained models compatible with the faster [MelGAN](https://github.com/seungwonpark/melgan) vocoder.
 - 11/20: Added pitch prediction.
 Autoregressive model is now specialized as an Aligner and Forward is now the only TTS model.
 Changed models architectures.
 Discontinued WaveRNN support.
+Improved duration extraction with Dijkstra algorithm.

 ## 📖 Contents
 - [Installation](#installation)